For Authors

 Our Decision-Making Process

-Each manuscript we consider seriously for publication must receive positive external peer review and be approved by the OSU Press faculty advisory Editorial Board before it is published.
+Each manuscript we consider seriously for publication must receive positive external peer review and be approved by the OSU Press Faculty Editorial Board before it is published.
 This is standard practice at university presses.

 If we review a proposal or manuscript and think it has solid potential as an OSU Press book, we will send it to two appropriate peer reviewers for evaluation.
-These are usually individuals who are published authors themselves, who are knowledgeable about the subject matter of the manuscript, and who are experienced in evaluating a project’s strengths and weaknesses, as well as its sales potential.
+These are usually individuals who are published authors themselves, who are knowledgeable about the subject matter of the manuscript, and who are experienced in evaluating a project’s strengths and weaknesses.
 The Press solicits and pays these individuals, who remain anonymous unless they choose to be identified to the author.
 The peer review process helps Press staff ensure the integrity of each title we publish.

 Thank you for considering Oregon State University Press as your publisher.